 On December 21, 2022, the Company entered into the first omnibus amendment of the loan agreement to extend the maturity date of the Senior Secured Debt to January 20, 2023.
 On January 20, 2023, the Company entered into the second omnibus amendment of the loan agreement to further extend the maturity date of the Senior Secured Debt to February 28, 2023.
-On February 28, 2023, the Company entered into the third omnibus amendment of the loan agreement to further extend the maturity date of the Senior Secured Debt to February 28, 2023.
-On February 28, 2023, the Company entered into the third omnibus amendment of the loan agreement to further extend the maturity date of the Senior Secured Debt to April 20, 2023.
+On February 28, 2023, the Company entered into the third omnibus amendment of the loan agreement to further extend the third omnibus amendment of the loan agreement to further extend the maturity date of the Senior Secured Debt to April 20, 2023.
 Additionally, the lenders assigned a portion of the Senior Secured Debt to Pelorus Fund REIT, LLC ("Pelorus") pursuant to the terms of a loan purchase agreement dated February 9, 2023.
-On April 20, 2023, the Company entered into the fourth omnibus amendment of the loan to further extend the maturity date of the Senior Secured Debt to May 22, 2023.
-On May 19, 2023, the Company entered into the fifth omnibus amendment of the loan to further extend the maturity date of the Senior Secured Debt to May 22, 2023.
-On May 19, 2023, the Company entered into the fifth omnibus amendment of the loan to further extend the maturity date of the Senior Secured Debt to June 5, 2023 (Note 30).

-Notes to the Unaudited Condensed Interim Consolidated Financial Statements For the Three Months Ended March 31, 2023 and 2022 (Expressed in United States Dollars, except share amounts)
+Notes to the Unaudited Condensed Interim Consolidated Financial Statements For the Three and Six Months Ended June 30, 2023 and 2022 (Expressed in United States Dollars, except share amounts)